lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 This constructor creates a `Ref` filled with an `AtomicReference` containing an initial value `a`.
 It does this within the `F` context to maintain purity.

-This operation is pure since it is lifted into `F` using `delay` from the `Sync` type class.
+This operation is referentially transparent since it is composed in `F` using `delay` from the `Sync` type class.
 No effects are executed by calling this function.
-It merely returns an effect  `F` with the ability to run at some future point to create the `Ref`.
+It merely returns an effect `F` with the ability to run at some future point and create the `Ref`.
 The same is true for all of the functions within `Ref`.
 They are pure because they are taking advantage of the delay behavior provided by the `Sync` type class.

 ### Example